 Potentiometric titration.
-Potentiometric titrations were performed using a Metrohm 888 Titrando Compact titrator equipped with a Metrohm LL Biotrode 3 mm glass electrode, a Pt1000 temperature sensor, a titration vessel, magnetic stirrer and Titrando Software.
-The standardized solutions of HCl and NaOH from Carl Roth GmbH (Karslruhe, Germany) were used to prepare 0.01 M stock solutions and kept under soda lime for 24 h before the measurements.
-The solutions of the polymers and insulin were prepared at concentrations of 5 g/l in 0.1 M standardized HCl.
-2 ml of sample solution were weighed and then titrated by 0.1 M standardized NaOH using an automated dynamic pH titration method with signal drift 0.5 mV and waiting time 10-60 s.
-The stock solutions were kept under soda lime during the experiment to prevent contamination by $\rm CO_2$ .
-Blank titrations were performed before and after each polymer sample to estimate the concentration of $\rm CO_2$ in solution.
-The average time of each experiment was ca. 40 min.
+Potentiometric titrations were performed using a Metrohm 888 Titrando Compact titrator equipped with a Metrohm LL Biotrode 3 mm glass electrode, a Pt1000 temperature sensor, a titration vessel for 1 ml, magnetic stirrer and Titrando Software.
+The standardized solutions of HCl and NaOH from Carl Roth GmbH (Karslruhe, Germany) were used to prepare 0.01 M stock solutions and kept under soda lime at least 24 hours before the measurements.
+The solutions of the polymers and insulin were prepared at concentrations of 5 g/l in 0.01 M standardized HCl.
+2 ml of sample solution were weighed and then titrated by 0.01 M standardized NaOH using an automated dynamic pH titration method with signal drift 0.5 mV and waiting time 10 - 60 s.
+The stock solutions were kept under soda lime during the experiment to prevent contamination by CO2.
+Blank titrations were performed before and after each polymer sample to estimate the concentration of CO2 in solution.
+The average time of each experiment was ca. 90 min.

 Isothermal titration calorimetry.
 The calorimetric experiments were performed with a MicroCal PEAQ ITC (Malvern Panalytical).
-The solution of 25 g/l insulin in 50 mM NaCl was titrated into 200 $\mu$ l of 5 g/l EODMA or EO-QDMA solution in 50 mM NaCl.
-A typical experiment consisted of 19 injections, 2 $\mu$ l each.
+The solution of 25 g/l insulin in 50 mM NaCl was titrated into 200 $\mu$ l of 5 g/l EO-DMA or EO-QDMA solution in 50mM NaCl.
+A typical experiment consisted of 19 injections, 2 $\mu$ L each.
 The time interval between injections was 2.5 min.
 Measurements were conducted at least 2 times with a fresh solution.
 Data were analyzed using a single-site binding model subtracting background enthalpies, whereas the stoichiometry coefficient, N, enthalpy, $\Delta H$ , and dissociation constant, $K_D$ , are treated as adjustable parameters.
 The titration curves were analyzed and fitted using MicroCal PEAQ-ITC Analysis software.

 Dynamic Light Scattering (DLS).
-DLS measurements were performed with a Litesizer (Anton Paar, Austria) at 20 $^{\circ}$ C at scattering angle 175 $^{\circ}$ .
+DLS measurements were performed with a Litesizer (Anton Paar, Austria) at 20 °C at scattering angle 175°.
 DLS measurements for all systems were analyzed by fitting the normalized time autocorrelation function of the scattered light intensity using the constrained regularization algorithm (CONTIN).
-Each sample was filtered with PVDF 0.45 $\mu M$ syringe filter, and measured 3 times, each measurement consisted of 5 runs and run duration 30 s.
-Polymer concentration was from 1 to 5 g/l.
+Each sample was filtered with PVDF 0.45μM syringe filter, and measured 3 times, each measurement consisted of 5 runs and run duration 30 seconds.